SuicideTALKcom/Brand-Statement/Brand Statement.md

 ## Doug F Newsom

-Rice University Data Science Bootcamp graduate with passion to discover new insights from complex data sets through detailed analytical research and implementing emerging technologies.
-Former petroleum geologist (M.S. from Texas A&M University) with proven energy expertise having proposed, drilled, and evaluated 100 successful oil and gas wells.
-An innovator and consultant for digital communications with a full skill set managing project life-cycles from conception through delivery.
+Rice University graduate of intensive 6 month Data Analytics and Visualization program.
+Seek to discover new insights from complex data sets through detailed analytical research and implementing emerging technologies.
+Former petroleum geologist (M.S. from Texas A&M University) with proven upstream energy expertise having proposed, drilled, and evaluated 100 successful oil and gas wells.
+An innovator and consultant for digital technology with professional skill set managing project life-cycles from conception through delivery.
 Recipient of U.S. Gold Congressional Award Medal for initiative, service and achievement.

-#
+###

 * Passionate about data science, digital communications, and emerging Internet technologies.